Research Credit Requirements

 Signing up for Research Credit

-Once you have found a lab, you must first sign up for a section of Scientific Communication: Neuroscience (080.500), which is a 0.5-credit course.
+Once you have found a lab, sign up for a section of Scientific Communication: Neuroscience (080.500), which is a 0.5-credit course.
 The Scientific Communication section is taken concurrently with Neuroscience Research and consists of a two-hour research orientation session held at the beginning of the semester and a two-hour exit session held at the end of the semester.
 Each section meets on different dates and times, and these dates and times will change each semester.
 See the “special notes” listing in the course description to sign up for the section that fits into your schedule.

 After you have signed up for a Scientific Communication section, you may then sign up for a Neuroscience Research section.
-You choose your Neuroscience Research section based on your academic year and based on the faculty who will be serving as your lab supervisor.
+You choose your Neuroscience Research section based on your academic year and on the faculty who will be serving as your lab supervisor.
 Most full-time Homewood faculty will have a section number.
 If the lab supervisor is not a full-time faculty member on the Homewood campus, students must register under Dr. Linda Gorman as their full-time Homewood faculty sponsor.
 Sign up for the number of credits that you think you will be able to earn.
 Remember, you may not go over 18.5 total credits per semester.
 Going above the credit limit warrants the approval of Academic Advising.

 Be sure to complete your paperwork prior to leaving campus or you will not be able to receive credit for your work.
-Note: You do not have to pay for research credits done over the summer.
+You do not have to pay for research credits done over the summer.

 Lab Supervisor Emails (for Students Not Working on Homewood Campus)

 - First email: The email should state the nature of the work you will be doing in the lab and how many credits you plan on earning.
-Once Dr. Gorman receives the email, she will sign your paperwork for the Registrar.
+Once Dr. Gorman receives the email, she will sign your paperwork for the registrar.

 Beginning Fall 2017: